jessicaswareena/Marketing-Conversion-Funnel-Revenue-Optimization-Analysis/README.md

 Important assumptions and caveats:

-    •	No reliable cross session **user identifiers**, so behavior is evaluated at the session level rather than per customer.
+    •	No reliable cross session user identifiers, so behavior is evaluated at the session level rather than per customer.

-    •	Channel attribution follows a **time based last touch** approach, which may under value earlier discovery interactions.
+    •	Channel attribution follows a time based last touch approach, which may under value earlier discovery interactions.

-    •	Revenue is tied only to **completed orders**; sessions with purchase events but missing order records are excluded from revenue metrics.
+    •	Revenue is tied only to completed orders; sessions with purchase events but missing order records are excluded from revenue metrics.

     •	Findings reflect the analyzed period; the same framework can be rerun as campaigns and